Josh Jung Player Props: Rangers vs. Guardians

 Josh Jung At The Plate

-- Among the qualifying hitters in MLB action, his batting average ranks 28th, his on-base percentage ranks 72nd, and he is 17th in the league in slugging.
+- Among the qualified hitters, he ranks 31st in batting average, while his on-base percentage ranks 79th and he is 19th in slugging.

-- Jung will look to extend his four-game hitting streak.
-He's batting .368 with two homers during his last outings.
+- Jung enters this game on a five-game hitting streak.
+During his last games, he's hitting .400 with two homers.

-- In 36.4% of his games this year, Jung has picked up at least one RBI.
-In 15 of those games (17.0%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in seven contests.
+- Jung has an RBI in 32 of 89 games this season, with multiple RBI in 15 of them.
+He has also driven home three or more of his team's runs in seven contests.

-- He has scored a run in 41 games this season, with multiple runs 18 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.